Stefan Koubek: Tennis career

 As a result of injuries and his suspension, Koubek struggled in 2005, and his ranking fell outside the top 100.
 Koubek spent most of the year playing events on the Challenger circuit.
 His best results on the tour were a third round in Kitzbühel, losing to Nicolás Massú, and a semifinal in the Helsinki Challenger, where he lost to Björn Rehnquist.

 At the start of 2006, Koubek was ranked 182nd in the world.
 Koubek played a mixture of Challengers and ATP events during the year; as a qualifier, Koubek made the final of the ATP event in Zagreb, losing in straight sets to local favourite Ivan Ljubičić.
 Koubek reached the third round in Stuttgart and the Generali Open, and the semifinals in Mumbai.
 He finished the year ranked number 80.
 In doubles Koubek won his first title at the Generali Open with Philipp Kohlschreiber.

 Koubek finished the 2007 season ranked in the top 50.
-The year began 2007 by making the final in Chennai, losing to Xavier Malisse.
+The year began in 2007 by making the final in Chennai, losing to Xavier Malisse.
 At the Australian Open, he was knocked out in the first round by Wayne Arthurs, in Arthurs' final Australian Open appearance; Koubek lost the match despite leading two sets to love.
 He played in Austria's first-round defeat in Davis Cup, losing 4–1 to Argentina in Linz.
 In Sopot Koubek came back from a 6–0 4–0 deficit to defeat Agustín Calleri in three sets, where Calleri served for the match three times and saved five match points in the process, which broke a streak 21 consecutive games lost after losing 6–4 6–0 to Daniel Köllerer in Kitzbühel.
 Koubek was disqualified in Metz against Sébastien Grosjean while leading 4–2 in the final set after using abusive language to the tournament supervisor Thomas Karlberg while disputing a call.
 Koubek said he directed the "Fuck you" at the situation and not at Karlberg personally.